RasmusLindroth/tut/README.md

 A TUI for Mastodon with vim inspired keys.
 The program misses some features but they will be added when I get time.

+Press `C` to create a new toot.

+You can find Linux binaries under [releases](https://github.com/RasmusLindroth/tut/releases).

 ![Preview](./images/preview.png "Preview")

 Currently supported commands